Advanced search

 Endpoints

 In all three studies, the co-primary endpoints were the percentage of patients with IGA 0 or 1 (“ clear” or “ almost clear” ), with a ≥ 2-point reduction from baseline, and the percentage of patients achieving EASI 75 from baseline to week 16.
-Key secondary endpoints (adjusted for multiplicity) included the percentage of patients who achieved at least a 90% reduction in EASI (EASI 90), percentage of patients with at least 4-point improvement from baseline in Pruritus Numerical Rating Scale (Pruritus NRS), percentage of patients with at least 4-point improvement from baseline in Dermatology Life Quality Index (DLQI) and interference of itch on sleep (Sleep-Loss Scale) patient-reported, single-item, daily scale measuring the extent of interference of itch on sleep over the last night on a 5-point Likert scale.
+Key secondary endpoints (adjusted for multiplicity) included the percentage of patients who achieved at least a 90% reduction in EASI (EASI 90), percentage of patients with at least 4-point improvement from baseline in Pruritus Numerical Rating Scale (Pruritus NRS), percentage of patients with at least 4-point improvement from baseline in Dermatology Life Quality Index (DLQI) and interference of itch on sleep (Sleep-Loss Scale), which is a patient-reported, single-item, daily scale measuring the extent of interference of itch on sleep over the last night on a 5-point Likert scale.
 An additional secondary endpoint (not adjusted for multiplicity) included the change from baseline in Patient Oriented Eczema Measure (POEM).

 Subjects